 Orders, Reports and Play-by-mail

 15 Nov: There are two types of "turn-based" game mechanism that I know of.
-One allows each player takes it in turn to do move, build, attack or whatever else the game allows them to do.
-The other allows players to issue orders to move, build, attack without giving them immediate feedback, processing all the orders at once and telling each player what happened at the start of the next turn.
-Star Governor is going to be of the latter ... (read more...)
+One allows each player in the course of their turn to move, build, attack or whatever else the game allows them to do, reporting the success of each action as it is taken.
+The other allows players to issue orders to move, build, attack without giving them immediate feedback, processing all the orders at once and telling each player what happened at the start of the next ... (read more...)

 Brought to you by the numbers 3 and 7...